abhay-18/Open_OCR_Correct/README.md

 - $ make
 - Ignore the warnings.
 Will be removed in the next version.

+# How to run the flask API for ASR
+- Activate the virtual enviornment called "api".
+- Install the requirements using command
+  "pip install -r requirements.txt"
+- Run the flask API using "python flask_api_asr.py"
 # How to run the code?

 Execute file qpadfinal in folder "FrameWorkCode"